-The Komansky Center for Children's Health at NYP-Weill Cornell Medical Center has 30 medical/surgical beds and 70 ICU beds (20 pediatric and 50 neonatal).
+Komansky Children's Hospital has 30 medical/surgical beds and 70 ICU beds (20 pediatric and 50 neonatal).
 The Center provides comprehensive inpatient, outpatient, and emergency services on the Upper East side of Manhattan.

-Psychiatry at NYP combines the expertise and the resources of two leading Departments of Psychiatry at Weill Cornell Medical College and Columbia College of Physicians and Surgeons.
-NYP Psychiatry is consistently ranked as one of the top programs in the nation by US News and World Report, and in 2015 – 2016 is ranked as number one.
+NewYork-Presbyterian Psychiatry combines the expertise and the resources of two leading Departments of Psychiatry at Weill Cornell Medicine and Columbia College of Physicians and Surgeons.
+NewYork-Presbyterian Psychiatry is consistently ranked as one of the top programs in the nation by US News and World Report, and in 2015 – 2016 was ranked as number one.

 The New York State Psychiatric Institute (NYSPI) was established in 1895 and thus became one of the first institutions in the United States to integrate teaching, research, and therapeutic approaches to care of patients with mental illness.
 Since its inception, the Institute has experienced dramatic growth and has become a nationally recognized resource for groundbreaking research and clinical practice in psychiatry.

-The Sackler Institute at Weill Cornell Medical College was founded in 1998 as the result of a generous gift from the Mortimer Sackler family.
+The Sackler Institute at Weill Cornell Medicine was founded in 1998 as the result of a generous gift from the Mortimer Sackler, M.D., family.
 Since that time, the Sackler Institute has earned an international reputation for education and research that uses cutting edge developments in brain imaging, human genetics, electrophysiology, and behavioral methodologies to study typical and atypical human brain development.